Tuition & Fees

 - Students should budget approximately $50 for books and course materials.

 - Students in Introduction to Architectural Design and Theory should budget approximately $250 to $300 for studio supplies.

-- Students are required to bring laptops for Corporate Valuation, Entrepreneurship and Innovation: Changing the World Via Venture Creation; Introduction to Programming in C; Legal Reasoning, Research, and Writing; Sustainable Urbanization; and The Stock Market
+- Students are required to bring laptops for Corporate Valuation; Entrepreneurship and Innovation: Changing the World Via Venture Creation; Introduction to Programming in C; Legal Reasoning, Research, and Writing; Sustainable Urbanization; and The Stock Market

 - For Photography: The Camera Craft, students are expected to have their own 35mm SLR film cameras.